Alishah634/SetupGitRepo/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
+Fun fact this project was made using this script!

 ## Bugs and Issues

 - Searching for local project folder only works if the user puts the local project folder name NOT the folder path.
 The script should be updated to accept both.
 - If the repo already exists, if the user types in the wrong name, the script attempts to make a new repo under that name, this does fail however, it can create issues.
 - For existing git repos the user can only "commit" and "push" changes to repos, more features like git reset, delete ammend commits etc. should be added
 - (TBD, scope creep issue ??? ) maybe more collaborative team related features can be added, however at the moment this script is meant to streamline git repo initialization

 ## License and use of project code

 This code must only be used and distributed with the persmission of the Author of this Repository.
 To contact the author email at: shah634@purdue.edu